Mental Health Facility

 In detail, the redevelopment includes 12 short stay bedrooms; communal visitor spaces; personal reflection spaces; treatment/counselling spaces; a small Safe Haven cafe with a kitchen; and ancillary and multipurpose spaces for staff and users.
 As well as a wide range of internal personal reflection spaces, new and restored landscaping provides external alternatives, with gardens open to the broader community.

-When complete in early 2022, the Peacock Centre Redevelopment will restore and enhance vital mental health services in southern Tasmania and continue the important legacy of Dr Peacock.
+The Peacock Centre Redevelopment restores and enhances vital mental health services in southern Tasmania and continues the important legacy of W.D.
+Peacock.